felixlopz/hubrise-test-task/content/apps/orderline/en/user_guide.md

 2. Click **PRINT**.
 3. Follow the instructions on the browser print dialog.

 OrderLine also prints order receipts automatically upon order reception, skipping the print dialog.
 Auto printing requires the printer to be registered in Google Cloud Print.
-For more details see **Settings > [Printing](/apps/orderline/settings/#printing)**.
+For more details, see [Printing](../settings/#printing).

 ### Order Receipt

 Receipts are presented into sections for readability with a solid line starting and ending each section.
 These reflect the same information as listed on the Order Card.
-For more information on Order Cards see **Manage Orders > [View Order](#view-order)**.
+For more information on Order Cards see [View Order](#view-order).

 ![Order Receipt Example](../images/030-receipt-examplea.png)